netdata/netdata/claim/README.md

     within that one Space.
 -   You must repeat the claiming process on every node you want to add to Netdata Cloud.

+## How to claim a node

 To claim a node, select which War Rooms you want to add this node to with the dropdown, then copy the script given by Cloud.

 The easiest way to run this script is with `sudo`.
 The claiming script takes care of the rest.
+If you want to claim an agent without using root privileges, see our [claiming documentation](#claim-an-agent-without-root-privileges).

 ```bash
 sudo netdata-claim.sh -token=TOKEN -rooms=ROOM1,ROOM2 -url=https://app.netdata.cloud